roverwing/RoverWingLibrary/docs/pid.rst

     Which motor controls left/right side of the robot

 drivetrain.leftMotorReversed, drivetrain.rightMotorReversed:
     If one of the motors is set so that sending it positive power causes the corresponding side of the robot move backward, set this parameter to true.
-Do not use reverseMotor function together with this.
+    Do not use :func:`reverseMotor` function together with this.

 drivetrain.wheelDiameter:
     Wheel/sprocket diameter, in mm.